justinbansal/imsolazy.com/_posts/2020-09-09-simple-steps-for-saving-like-a-pro.markdown

 **5. Make it automatic**

 Once you have figured out that you can cut back in expenses in a few categories you can then set up a savings plan through your bank account.
 Make it automatic!
 You can set up an automatic savings plan for any amount and set the frequency to your liking.
 Most bank portals make this really easy.
 For instance, you can set it up so that $200 is taken from your checking account each month.
 You can make this transfer between banks if you have more than one bank or between accounts.
 Within one bank you can have a number of different accounts and even name them differently.
 If you wanted that $200 to be used for a travel fund, you can name the account you are transferring to as ‘My Travel Fund’.
-I used this strategy early on so visually I could see the different accounts I had and how it was growing as the savings went on.
+I used this strategy early on so visually I could see the different accounts I had and how they were growing as the savings went on.

-How much you save will really depend on your situation.
+> How much you save will really depend on your situation.
 But I remember the advice I got after reading [David Bach’s ‘The Automatic Millionaire’](https://amzn.to/2GEgMDP) was to pay yourself first and to aim for 10% of your income.
 Even Warren Buffet says “Don’t save what is left after spending; spend what is left after saving.”
 This principle is important so that you can make sure you are contributing to your savings plan rather than working to simply pay bills.
 And once it’s automatic you really don’t have to worry about much.

 ![Automatic Millionaire Book]({{ "assets/images/saving-money/automatic-millionaire.jpg" | absolute_url }})
 <span>Photo from Amazon</span>

 **6. Review and repeat**

-After going through these steps you will have completed the following:
+After going through these steps you will have:
 - Learned where you are spending your hard earned money
 - Set up a budget to get your spending in control
 - Cut back on certain expenses saving you hundreds of dollars a year